newbiebegin/guestbookkln/README - Guestbook.md

 - ** Admin Panel
 	- Login Page
 	- Admin page (to edit password)
+	    - Users menu -> users -> update password
 	- Logout
+	    - Header / Top Menu, beside the home menu
+	- Guestbook
 	    - List table Guestbook
 	    - Add Guest Book
 	    - Edit Guest Book
 	    - Delete Guest Book (record on database must still exist after deleted, use special fields to flag the deleted or active guestbook)
 	- Grab Province and City from External API to database
 		- Menu location Admin Panel -> Location -> Province / City -> List -> Click Button Import
+		- In this process, a check is made on the code and name, if it is registered it is not imported

 - ** Front Page